EvaristeleDuellist/Darko-s-Box/Utils/README.md

 # Utils

-This repository contains several codes in R ans Python in ordr o execture common tasks in daily work.
+This repository contains several codes in R and Python in order o execute common tasks in daily work.